 Beginning just a few miles north of the Mexico border, and passing through both Albuquerque and Santa Fe on its way to Colorado, is the 462 miles of Interstate 25.
 This passage closely follows El Camino Real de Tierra Adentro, a famous trade route for almost 300 years from Mexico City to the pueblo of San Juan.

-Connecting the largest city to the state capital and eventually north to Denver makes this route busy for commuters, commercial rigs and travelers year-round.
+Connecting the largest city to the state capital and eventually north to Denver makes this route busy for commuters, commercial rigs, and travelers year-round.
 This highway has suffered over 50 traffic fatalities in one 2-year period.
-Aside from the “Big I” listed in our previous dangerous road, the interchange with I-10 on this highway is yet another dangerous section where proceeding with caution is absolutely necessary.
+Aside from the “Big I,” listed above, the interchange with I-10 on this highway is yet another dangerous section where proceeding with caution is absolutely necessary.
 Speeding, congestion and distracted driving are listed as the major causes for accidents on Interstate 25.

 #1 U.S. Route 285: Fracking Pipeline

 Starting at the Texas border and stretching north 407 miles through the heart of New Mexico is U.S. Route 285.
 This highway offers a scenic tour through the southeastern plains of New Mexico, up through Santa Fe and on to Colorado.
 Route 285 is a major access route for the oil boom currently underway in southern New Mexico.
 The black gold rush from fracking has generated copious revenues for the state and has also unleashed a never-ending torrent of big rigs hauling oil, natural gas, sand and water.
 This roadway is one of the many that was never built to sustain this kind of traffic.